 Our champions are drawn from across creative, education, development and finance industries.
 They reflect the inclusivity we want to grow with the development.
 What are your views of diversity & inclusivity in the creative industries and therefore the Creative Estuary project?

 There are some areas that are in need of regeneration but in order for that to be sustainable and make a real difference it needs to be end-to-end, and the communities impacted need to be included in the projects.
 Creative Estuary is doing just that.
 What you and all those involved are doing, by the very nature of the integrated and broad range of investments – from training and installations to festivals and planning proposals.

 In my view and lived experience, inclusivity and Diversity need to be standard practices for us all and not some buzz, words to scream and shout that enhance a brand or companies image.
 It has to be implemented for real so that it really makes an impactful change…With this growth, we are perfectly placed to ensure these strong foundations of equality, equity, openness and transparency are laid for the future to be built on….leaving that as a legacy

 What is your favourite place on the Thames Estuary?

 My home.
-I live in a converted 200-year-old Napoleonic Fort, and it is perfectly positioned, as you’d expect, to be able to see the best of the of the surrounding areas.
-From the roof and Out of my windows I can see the estuary, Rochester Castle and The Cathedral all green and nature, but then juxtaposed with the urbanisation and human impact on the stunning landscape of Medway.
+I live in a converted 200-year-old Napoleonic Fort, and it is perfectly positioned, as you’d expect, to be able to see the best of the surrounding areas.
+From the roof and out of my windows I can see the estuary, Rochester Castle and the cathedral all green and natural, but then juxtaposed with the urbanisation and human impact on the stunning landscape of Medway.
 It’s a great place – definitely my favourite place along the Thames Estuary.